isomerpages/enterprisesg-rice/_licences/Application of Rice Licence.md

 It will take up to 3 working days for the application to be received.
 The applicant will be notified by email upon approval of the application.

+###### Enterprise Singapore will not entertain any queries on status of the application before 3 working days.